skybe077/CleaningData/Codebook.md

 1. Not merged with subject and activity datasets
 2. Activity datasets used code instead of descriptive info
-3. Labels were somewhat messy normalised
+3. Labels were somewhat messy
 4. Measurements were not collapsed into (subject, activity) pairs

-As per instructions, I merged, averaged the datasets, and cleaned up the labels.
+As per instructions, I merged and averaged the datasets, and cleaned up the labels.
 The only addition is the "origin" variable which identifies the originating dataset.

 See readMe.txt	--> *Usage* section for steps that merged, transformed and tidied these datasets into the final dataset.